lordraw77/spice-sibyl/docs/developer-guide.md

     ports: ["4200:4200"]
     volumes:
       - ./frontend:/workspace:z
-      - /workspace/node_modules      # anonymous volume prevents host override
+      - /workspace/node_modules
     depends_on: [backend]
 ```

 `FRONTEND_API_URL` is the only variable the frontend container reads.
-Override it in your shell or a root-level `.env` file to point the Angular app at a different backend address.

 ---

 ## 7. Adding a New Provider

 This section walks through every file that must change when wiring in a new AI provider (example: **Cohere**).
+For providers that need live model discovery, an additional discovery endpoint is also covered.

 ### Step 1 — Add the API key to Settings